 The integrated driver senses the GaN die temperature and outputs the information through a modulated PWM signal on the TEMP pin.
 The typical PWM frequency is 9 kHz with the same refresh rate.
-The minimum PWM duty cycle is around 1%, which can be observed at temperature below 25°C. The target temperature range is from 25°C to 150°C, and the corresponding PWM duty cycle is typically from 3% to 82%.
-Following equation can be used to calculate the typical junction temperature T{J,typ} in °C from the duty cycle D{TEMP}:
+The minimum PWM pulse width is around 30 ns, which can be observed at temperature below 25°C. The target temperature range is from 25°C to 150°C, and the corresponding PWM duty cycle is typically from 3% to 82%. 方程式 1 can be used to calculate the typical junction temperature $T{J,typ}$ in °C from the duty cycle D{TEMP} :